Services Available at the Regional Employment Help Centre

 1. Client Service Planning and Coordination

 An Employment Services Coordinator will meet with a customer and determine which components of Employment Service are appropriate to reach their employment goal.
 The plan is monitored and adjusted as the customer moves forward.
-Our Service Coordinators will also support the customer’s plan with referrals to other Employment Ontario programs and services available such as Second Career or the Ontario Self Employment Benefits programs.
+Our Service Coordinators will also support the customer’s plan with referrals to other Employment Ontario programs and services available such as Better Jobs Ontario or the Ontario Self Employment Benefits programs.

 2. Resource and Information